We tend to think of identity as a one time thing, but it isn't.

 We need to know, first, why we need to know a person's identity.
 That's quite easy and it's far from novel: we need to know who we are dealing with.
 That is not, primarily, a financial crime risk and compliance matter.
 It is, primarily, a commercial matter.
 All businesses who offer any form of credit undertake a risk assessment of those to whom credit is offered.

 Financial services is nothing special: while many shops have signs that say "Don't ask for credit as a refusal often offends," the fact is that many shops do offer credit.
 "Oh, don't worry about it, don't put that back, just pay me next time."
-But they don't do it for everyone: they do it on one or three bases:
+But they don't do it for everyone: they do it on one or more of three bases:

 - an existing relationship,